RaccoonDev/microservices-platform/Readme.md

 consul installation on the machine is datacenter aware.
 It takes datacenter name from hostname by stripping part of the string before first "-". e.g. "dc1-consul-server-1" will be treated from "dc1" datacenter.

+Consul must know advertise address to use, so server can start.
+The service is configured to read the IP address from environment variable $CONSUL\_ADV\_IP

 Notes: running packer to build GUS from iso took much more time than I expected.
        Total OS installation time on my notebook takes about 20 minutes.

 todo list:
 [X] Switch on using vagrant ssh key instead of password [X] Setup consul in image
+[ ] Change consul startup from upstart to systemd
 [ ] Setup nomad in image
 [ ] Create GUS in Azure
 [ ] Make vagrant boxes versioned
+[ ] Configure consul encryption

 ### Generic Windows Server (GWS)